1broccoli/soulgosple/README.md

-type /souls to access the commands or /souls menu to see the UI.
+type /soulgospel to access the commands.
 Your choice but your soul is mine.

 enjoy :)